 Atropine is administered during poisoning by pesticides and certain toxic plants (Azaleas (Rhododendron), mushrooms (False Morel Mushroom (Gyromitra), Mower's Mushroom (Gymnopilus), Common Toadstool Mushroom (Gymnopilus), and poisoning associated with bradycardia hyptension.

-Drug Form: Atropine comes available as an injectable solution (0.5 mg/ml or 15 mg/ml) for IM or SC administration.
+Drug Form: Atropine comes available as an injectable solution (0.5 mg/ml or 15 mg/ml).

 Caution.
 Excessive or inappropriate use can cause heart arrhythmias and death.